roob-p/QuickPlatformCategories-PlayniteExtension/README.md

 # 🧩 Quick Platform Categories (Playnite Extension)
-✨ Automatically create and assign platform/source categories to your games for faster filtering in Playnite.
+✨ *Automatically create and assign platform/source categories to your games for faster filtering in Playnite.
-Perfect for large libraries, emulator setups, and mixed platforms.
+Perfect for large libraries, emulator setups, and mixed platforms.*

 This extension automatically assigns each game to categories based on its platform or source, including short user-defined names (e.g. Sony PlayStation 2 → PS2) making it easy to keep your library organized, especially after importing new games.

-### ➡️ Why this extension exists:
+### ➡️ Why use it:
 - It allows you to quickly filter games across different platforms in a much more intuitive and responsive way compared to Playnite's built-in "Platform" and "Library" filters, which can be slow and uncomfortable considering:
   - the sidebar must stay open
   - platform panel is small and requires scrolling